 CM's Country Regulation Interpretation

-There are no restrictions other than those that prevent abuse (spam, phishing, etc).
+There are restrictions on sensitive content like gambling, politics and religion next to those that prevent abuse (spam, phishing, etc).

-CM has direct access to a live MNP database of Belgium.
+CM has indirect access to an MNP database of Malaysia.

-CM has direct connections to all Belgian operators.
+CM has direct connections to operators through a local partner.